From Hair-Loss to Kombucha Empire: Health-Ade’s Journey to #1 Fastest Growing Beverage

-She was asked “What justifies the price of your product compared to similar beverages types?”
+She was asked, “What justifies the price of your product compared to similar beverage types?”
 Her answer was simple “We use real, organic, high-quality ingredients and choose not to include any additives to create the best tasting, highest quality kombucha,” she said.
 This aligns exactly with what the brand represents, which is the commitment to provide real, natural food.

 She also notes that branding may change over time as business scales.
 Health-Ade went through branding revisions early and had time to revisit and refine its brand—bottle design, symbolic logos, down to webpage content—focused on what the brand should represent to the consumer.

 Health-Ade’s culture is guided by “The people + The liquid + The brand” It’s a great way to define the vision and culture of the company.
 She expressed that the people behind the products matter to the consumer.
 The company culture gives the consumer an idea of what your company stands for and what you’re all about.

 Health-Ade bases its culture around the commitment to provide real food that’s accessible to all.
 Health-Ade has company-wide composting programs, actions in place to reduce their carbon footprint, and community outreach initiatives.
 They partner with Garden School Foundation, which provides education about gardening, nutrition, and cooking to underprivileged children.